3-PSCR/3-PSCR.github.io/make.md

 # A. Chamber Reinforcement

 The first step is to make and prepare the ‘cores,’ which will become the reinforcement within the segment.
+The accompanying video section can be found [here](https://www.youtube.com/watch?v=OZO1ZJPx1xQ&t=16s).
 At this stage, the following is required:

 - 9mmOD tubes
 - Kevlar string